KingPuffin/robotSensors/README.md

 Example code included in example.c

 ## General Notes
-Configures with internal pull_up resistors.
 To be used in future implementation with the library for interacting with the motors.

 ## Functions